poissonconsulting/ypr/README.md

     the Von Bertalanffy growth curve
   - The length at which 50% mature (`Ls`)
   - The length at which 50% vulnerable to harvest (`Lv`)
+  - The instantaneous annual natural mortality rate (`M`)
   - The number of spawners per spawner at low density (`Rk`)

-The calculations do not account for parameter uncertainty, environmental fluctuations, predator-prey dynamics, angler responses or density-dependent growth.
+The calculations do not account for stochasticity, predator-prey dynamics, angler responses or density-dependent growth.

 ### Information